YetAnotherNerd/whatlastgenre/README.md

 for each tag will be.
 So if only one tag is supplied, it will get a score of 1.0, two tags will get a score of 0.85 each, three get 0.72 each and so on...

+##### Tag merging
+After all tags have been gathered the scores of the album and artist tags will be scaled and then merged together taking the artist score option into account.

 ## Installation
 You'll need Python 2.7.

 Install dependencies with your package manager, on Debian based distros run this as root:

     apt-get install python-mutagen python-requests

-* Alternatively install the dependencies by using python-pip:
+* Alternatively, install dependencies by using python-pip:
 `pip install mutagen requests`
 * Clone the git or download and unzip the [source package] (http://github.com/YetAnotherNerd/whatlastgenre/archive/master.zip)